average-bread/morefeatures/README.md

 # More Features mod

+Thanks to Useless, Bigjango13 for help with the mod

 Mod that should add a lot of new blocks, items and everything that randomly get into my delusional head :D

 Currently, adds:
-* Four flower crowns: dandelion, rose, cherry and dead bush.
+* Eight flower crowns: dandelion, rose, cherry, dead bush, orcid, heather, bluebell and marigold.
 All can be crafted with representing plant (check recipe book),

 * Bedrock armor (no bedrock obtaining in survival)

 * Colored glowstone blocks that can be crafted using 8 of any glowstone block and 1 dye.
-Can now generate naturally
+Some colored glowstone can generate naturally

 * Workbench On A Stick.
 Can be crafted using a stick and a workbench.
-Right click any block to use workbench anywhere
+Right click to use workbench anywhere

-* Six crown: leather, chaimail, iron, golden, diamond and steel
+* Six crown: leather, chaimail, iron, golden, diamond and steel.

 * Colored paper wall blocks.
 Can be crafted using 8 of any paper wall block and 1 dye